-Under the new law ‘occupation contracts’ will replace existing tenancies and licences.
+Under the new law ‘occupation contracts’ have replaced existing tenancies and licences.

 There are two main types of occupation contract: standard and secure.
-Standard contracts will replace assured shorthold tenancies which are currently used mainly in the private rented sector, and secure contracts will replace the secure tenancies used mainly in the social rented sector.
+Standard contracts have replaced assured shorthold tenancies (which were used mainly in the private rented sector), and secure contracts have replaced secure and assured tenancies (which were used mainly in the social rented sector).

-On 1 December 2022, all existing tenancy agreements will automatically convert to an occupation contract.
-For example, if an existing tenancy is a fixed term assured shorthold tenancy, it will convert to a fixed term standard occupation contract.
-If it is a periodic assured shorthold tenancy, it will convert to a periodic standard contract.
+On 1 December 2022, existing tenancy agreements automatically converted to an occupation contract.
+For example, if an existing tenancy was a fixed term assured shorthold tenancy, it converted to a fixed term standard occupation contract.
+If it was a periodic assured shorthold tenancy, it converted to a periodic standard contract.

-Whilst an occupation contract can be initiated verbally, it needs to be followed up with a written statement of the contract.
-Written statements need to be given within 14 days of the occupation date for new contracts from 1 December 2022.
+An occupation contract can be started verbally, but it needs to be followed up with a written statement of the contract.
+Written statements need to be given within 14 days of the occupation date for new contracts that started on or after 1 December 2022.
 Written statements for converted contracts need to be issued by 1 June 2023.

 What do I need to do to comply with the requirement to provide a written copy of the occupation contract?

-You or your agent will need to draw up a written statement to use for new occupation contracts from 1 December.
+You or your agent will need to draw up a written statement to use for new occupation contracts issued from 1 December.
 The model written statements should provide a good basis for this.
-For all your existing tenancies or licences, you or your agent will need to consider which of your existing terms need to be carried across to the written statement of the converted contract.
+For converted contracts, you or your agent will need to consider which of your existing terms need to be carried across to the written statement of the converted contract.
 You will then need to provide a copy of the written statement to your existing tenants by 1 June 2023.